-- The signature of the head of department/school or formally appointed acting head.
+- The signature of the Head of Department/School or formally appointed acting Head.

-- The signature of the college Pro-Vice-Chancellor.
+- The signature of the Faculty Executive Dean.

-Where relevant, a second air fare will be offered for a spouse or domestic partner, or other immediate family member living at the same address, who will be visiting for a minimum period, excluding travelling time to/from Christchurch, of 28 continuous days or longer during the period of the Fellowship proper.
+Where relevant, a second airfare will be offered for a spouse or domestic partner, or other immediate family member living at the same address, who will be visiting for a minimum period, excluding travelling time to/from Christchurch, of 28 continuous days or longer during the period of the Fellowship proper.
 For convenience, the family member need not travel with the visitor in either direction.
 As the above period is the minimum duration for a Fellowship itself, travel for a shorter visit by a family member is not paid for by the University.

 The Head is advised when a formal response is received to the letter of invitation.
 When a formal acceptance is received, the Erskine Programme Office will send the visitor a letter regarding travel and, unless advised otherwise, will routinely arrange for on-campus fully furnished accommodation for the visitor and any accompanying person(s).

 Visiting fellows are responsible for arranging their own visas to New Zealand.
-Vistors should ensure that they leave sufficient time to arrange any required visas, as they can take up to 3 months to be processed.
+Visitors should ensure that they leave sufficient time to arrange any required visas, as they can take up to 3 months to be processed.
 Where a visitor fails to obtain any necessary visas before departure which prevents them from coming to New Zealand, they will be liable to reimburse the Erskine Programme, in full, for any costs incurred (such as airline tickets or accommodation costs).

 Passport holders of non-visa-free countries or visitors staying longer than three months should apply for a Specific Purpose Work Visa.
 Visitors who also wish to educate their children as domestic students whilst in New Zealand will require a temporary work visa.
 Children will require student visas.

-On arrival each visitor is provided with a folder of introductory information and arrangements are made to have the maintenance allowance direct credited to his/her bank account.
-The transfer of funds to the visitor's bank account normally takes place within 3 to 9 working days of receipt of the bank account number.
+- asked to finalise the opening of a NZ bank account into which their maintenance allowance will be paid.
+The transfer of funds to the visitor's bank account normally takes place within 3 to 9 working days of receipt of the bank account number; and